ETCBC/dss/docs/about.md

 [*Creating Annotated Corpora of Classical Hebrew Texts (CACCHT) project*]() carried out by Jarod Jacobs, Martijn Naaijer, Dirk Roorda, Robert Rezetko, Oliver Glanz, and Wido van Peursen.

-The DSS texts and morphological data connected with them were generously provided by Martin Abegg, which consist of two foundational sets of data: transcriptions and morphological tagging.
+The DSS texts and morphological data connected with them were generously provided by Martin Abegg.
+They consist of two foundational sets of data: transcriptions and morphological tagging.
 The transcriptions come from various sources, but primarily reflect what is found in the Discoveries in the Judean Desert series (Oxford:Clarendon Press, 1955-).
 For full details see:

 [DSSB-Read me first](assets/readme-dssb.pdf) and [QUMRAN - Read me first](assets/readme-qumran.pdf).

+In addition to what is derived from the Abegg sources, Martijn Naaijer has provided several extras:

+*   ETCBC morphological feature data
+*   clause and phrase boundaries

+Both kinds of data are the result of creating models (*machine learning models*) from the BHSA and applying them to the DSS.
+This is experimental.

+## Abegg sources

 Abegg started morphologically tagging the Qumran texts in the mid-90s with the assistance of several people that he mentions in the above read me first files.